Welcome to the 2020 - 2021 Academic Year!

 ATSU-SOMA is licensed by the South Carolina Commission on Higher Education, 1122 Lady Street, Suite 300, Columbia, SC 29201, Telephone 803.737.2260, www.che.sc.gov.
 Licensure indicates only that minimum standards have been met; it is not an endorsement or guarantee of quality.
 Licensure is not equivalent to or synonymous with accreditation by an accrediting agency recognized by the U.S. Department of Education.

 A.T.
 Still University of Health Sciences is authorized by the Washington Student Achievement Council and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree-Granting Institutions Act.
 This authorization is subject to periodic review and authorizes AT.
 Still University of Health Sciences to offer specific degree programs.
 The Council may be contacted for a list of currently authorized programs.
 Authorization by the Council does not carry with it an endorsement by the Council of the institution or its programs.
 Any person desiring information about the requirements of the act or the applicability of those requirements to the institution may contact the Council at P.O.
-Box 43430, Olympia, WA 98504-3430 or by email at firstname.lastname@example.org.
-For Washington state residents seeking information and resources about student loan repayment or seeking to submit a complaint relating to your student loans or student loan servicer, please visit www.wsac.wa.gov/loan-advocacy or contact the Student Loan Advocate at email@example.com.
+Box 43430, Olympia, WA 98504-3430 or by email at email@example.com.
+For Washington state residents seeking information and resources about student loan repayment or seeking to submit a complaint relating to your student loans or student loan servicer, please visit www.wsac.wa.gov/loan-advocacy or contact the Student Loan Advocate at firstname.lastname@example.org.
+The Washington Student Achievement Council (WSAC) has authority to investigate student complaints against specific schools.
+WSAC may not be able to investigate every student complaint.
+Visit https://www.wsac.wa.gov/student-complaints for information regarding the WSAC complaint process.

 ATSU-SOMA Mission Statement